 With 86% of millennials trying restaurants they discover on social media, upping engagement on your Facebook, Instagram, and Twitter posts can ultimately drive more traffic through your doors.

 Leverage DoorDash marketing tools

 Want a tool specifically designed to boost customer loyalty in the restaurant industry?
 With DoorDash Marketing, merchants can increase traffic and sales on the app through custom promotions.
 Browse a range of options that best fit your business, like first delivery free or repeat order discounts.

-Another simple way to show customers some appreciation is enrolling in DashPass through a DoorDash Plus or DoorDash Premier membership.
+Another simple way to show customers some appreciation is enrolling in DashPass.
 By joining DashPass, you get featured real estate on the app while participating customers receive free delivery on orders from your restaurant.
 This saves your customers money on each DashPass order, and encourages them to order more often.
 In short, everyone wins.

 Throw a customer appreciation party

 Nothing says thank you to customers like a customer appreciation bash.
 Especially in the summer months, a party is the perfect opportunity to connect with patrons over food and fun.
 Reserve some space at a nearby park or simply set up tables in your parking lot for a barbecue.
 To make the experience even better, team up with other local businesses who can invite their customers and share the cost of live entertainment.